Master of Science in Economics (MSE)

 The Master of Science (MS) and Master of Arts (MA) degrees in Economics offered by the Jon M. Huntsman School of Business, are intended to prepare students for doctoral study in Economics or to pursue a career as an analyst in business or government.

-Our graduates in Economics are well prepared to continue their studies at the doctoral level or to begin a career as an analyst.
-Graduates have recently continued their studies at a variety of institutions, including the University of Washington, Florida State University, University of California at Irvine, and George Mason University.
+Our graduates in economics are well prepared to continue their studies at the doctoral level or to begin a career as an analyst.
+Graduates have continued their studies at institutions such as University of Washington, Florida State University, University of California at Irvine, Texas A&M, and George Mason University.
 Others have chosen to work at the Federal Reserve, the U.S. Department of State, the Bureau of Labor Statistics, and private for-profit and non-profit companies.

 The Jon M. Huntsman School of Business is AACSB accredited and recruits top professors from universities such as Harvard, Stanford, Chicago, Pepperdine and Notre Dame.
 Students are offered a number of scholarship opportunities and non-resident tuition waivers for out-of-state students with excellent academic records and admission scores.